franciscosanchezoliver/machine_learning_training/machine_learning_vault/supervised_learning_with_scikit-learn/02_Introduction_to_regression/02_Introduction_to_regression.md

+<h1>Introduction to Regression</h1>

-In regression tasks, the target variable typically has continuous values, such a country's GDP, or the price of a house.
+In regression tasks, the __target variable has continuous values__, such a country's GDP, or the price of a house.

 For example, we could use a dataset containing health data to predict blood glucose levels.